 Traveling to Turkey during COVID

-In September 2020 I traveled to Turkey and yes this was during the Corona pandemic!
-Did I encounter a lot of issues?
+Yes, you can easily travel to Turkey during the Corona pandemic!
+I did it and did I encounter a lot of issues?
 NO!
 In contrary to what you will read in the news I hardly saw any sights of the Corona Virus, yet I saw how the country suffered under the international restrictions.
 Where all places open?
 YES.
 Do you need to wear a mask?
 Yes and No.

 Read about all my experiences traveling to Turkey during COVID in my latest Turkey travel blog.
 Find more info about: face mask rules, domestic flights, safety measures, social distancing, etc.